 After 48 hours you should remove your dressings and take a shower.

-3 weeks for light exercise.4 weeks for regular exercise.6 weeks for arm.
+Three weeks for light exercise, four weeks for regular exercise and about six weeks for arm exercises.

 Wait 3 weeks because you don’t want to stress your incisions or increase your blood pressure during the early healing period.No one except you can touch your new breast(s) for 8 weeks.